How to: Add a Product to Your Bluepark Online Shop

 Each of our free trial sites is supplied with ten sample products already loaded to the site.
 It is good practice to familiarise yourself with these products both in the admin console and on the website to see how they are set up and how they appear to the customer.

-In the admin console, on the menu across the top, go to Products > Product Manager.
+In the admin console, go to Products > View to access the Product Manager.

 In here you will see a summary of all ten products listed with some of the most important information displayed alongside.
 These pieces of information are: